 How Our Balance System Works

-The balance system is designed to give you clear vision during motion, detect direction, and speed of movement.
+The balance system is designed to give you clear vision during motion as well as detect direction and speed of movement (acceleration).
 Its other job is to make tiny automatic adjustments to keep you steady on your feet.
 A basic understanding of how the balance system works helps in understanding why you can feel so sick when something goes wrong.

 Balance is sometimes called the 6th sense.
 The other 5 senses can be directed – for example, you can choose to smell a rose or shut your eyes.
 The balance system can neither be controlled consciously nor ignored.
 You only become aware of your balance system when you challenge it (such as by learning to ride a unicycle) or when something goes wrong.

 Role of the brain

 Information from the vestibular, visual and proprioceptive systems is sent to the central nervous system through the vestibular nerve (also known as the 8th cranial nerve or vestibulocochlear nerve).
 The brainstem sorts this information and combines it with information from two other parts of the brain, the cerebellum and cerebral cortex.

 The cerebellum provides information about automatic movements learned through much repetition, such as balancing on a bicycle.

 The cerebral cortex provides information about things you have already learned, such as walking with your feet a bit further apart (wider gait) when the sidewalk is slippery.